 Posted on 11th of February, 2010 by Lévana

-Here comes the timeless classic, the little black dress of your dessert repertoire.
-I whip them up at the drop of a hat: I am often asked to do just that, so I double the recipe and pour the batter into a (real please, not disposable) large cookie sheet with sides, and show up at the party with my goodies.
-You won’t feel any difference whatsoever in the flavor or texture if you make them gluten-free, or with potato starch on Passover.
+Here come the brownies, the timeless classic, the little black dress of your dessert repertoire.
+I whip up my borwnies at the drop of a hat: I am often asked to do just that, so I double the recipe and pour the batter into a (real please, not disposable) large cookie sheet with sides, and show up at the party with my goodies.
+You won’t feel any difference whatsoever in the flavor or texture if you make the brownies gluten-free, or with potato starch on Passover.
 I have included all the fixings: Play with a different one each time and get different results, and look like a real pro!
-My all-time favorite is caramel sea salt.
-Two simple secrets for the success of this dessert: very good chocolate for this and absolutely every chocolate dessert, and not a second more baking time: Even if they look barely set to you, the residual heat will do the rest.
+My all-time favorite brownies are caramel sea salt.
+Two simple secrets for the success of brownies: very good chocolate for this and absolutely every chocolate dessert, and not a second more baking time: Even if the brownies look barely set to you, the residual heat will do the rest.
 I love to make them in a round tart pan and cut it in wedges, but of course any baking pan will do.

 8 ounces best quality chocolate, chopped, or 2 cups semisweet chocolate chips